w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Example of data platform: Hadoop-based

-A data platform on the Hadoop stack requires several tools
+A data platform on the Hadoop stack requires several tools.

 ![Hadoop-based data platform](img/74.svg)